 After settings up your account, go to My Flows.
 Here, you should get an option called Create from blank.

 If you want to use a Flow for a long time, this is recommended to create your own flow with all the custom settings.
-For testing purpose, you can opt for ready-made templates that are available in the Browse section.
+For testing purposes, you can opt for ready-made templates that are available in the Browse section.
 At first, you have to select a trigger.
-You will get a dedicated search box and some triggers those are usable.
+You will get a dedicated search box and some triggers that are usable.

 Meanwhile, you can also choose an action in If No section.
 It will help you to execute something accurately.
 At last, you have to give it a name.

-Now, your Flow will be running and you can find all the active flows in My Flows page.
+Now, your Flow will be running and you can find all the active flows on the My Flows page.
 If you want to disable the flow, just toggle the blue button.

 If you want to learn more about Microsoft Flow, you can visit the official site.